-Under Ohio law, noncompetition contracts are enforceable if they are reasonable.
-Although the question of reasonableness is a very fact-specific one, and depends on the particular circumstances of a given situation, the Ohio Supreme Court has set out a legal test for courts to apply.
-A noncompetition clause in an employment contract is considered reasonable, and will therefore be enforced, if its restrictions:
+Under Ohio law, noncompetition contracts are generally enforceable if they are reasonable.
+The question of what’s reasonable is a very fact-specific one though.
+It depends on the particular circumstances of a given situation, and the Ohio Supreme Court has set out a legal test for courts to apply.
+A noncompetition clause in an employment contract is reasonable, and courts will enforce it, if its restrictions:

 - Are no greater than necessary to protect the employer’s legitimate business interests;

 - Do not impose undue hardship on the employee; and,

 - Are not injurious to the public.

 Courts look to a variety of factors when evaluating of the reasonableness of noncompetition agreements.
 Some of these factors include:

 - How long the contract prohibits the employee from competing;

 - The geographic area in which the contract prohibits the employee from working;